 Thankfully, treating the issue quickly can prevent the problem from causing any real long-term damage.
-Unfortunately, far too many fail to identify and treat it as fast as they should, which can lead to major consequences.
+But unfortunately, far too many homeowners fail to identify and treat it as fast as they should, which can lead to major consequences.

-There’s More Than One Type of Dangerous Mold
+1. There’s More Than One Type of Dangerous Mold

 Molds can fall into many different categories, but the three harmful classifications are:

-Health Issues That Are Caused by Mold Exposure Include
+2. Health Issues That Are Caused by Mold Exposure Include

 Most people know that inhaling mold isn’t great for your health.
 However, you probably don’t realize just how many issues can be linked to mold exposure.

 The effects of long-term mold exposure can gradually decrease your lifespan.
 However, in severe cases of toxigenic mold, inhaling the airborne particles can make death come far sooner.
 While this is an extreme circumstance, it does happen.
 Children, babies, seniors, and people with low immune systems are at the greatest risk.

-A 2007 study by students at Brown University found a correlation between living in mold exposure and depression.
+According to a report from ScienceDirect, there is a correlation between living in mold exposure and depression.
 While it is suggested that this is largely due to the physical ailments and other conditions that surface due to the long-term exposure, the fact that it can harm your mental health is a significant finding.